aws-samples/sample-hana-db-patch-ha/README.md

 # sample-hana-db-patch-ha

 Use this repository for patching your SAP HANA Database (HA or not).
-For the full benefits, architectural diagrams and flow of execution, check out the original blog post <div style="color:red">at this URL</div>.
+For the full benefits, architectural diagrams and flow of execution, check out the original blog post <p style="color:red">at this URL</p>.

 Check below the pre requisites required for running this tool, and the How to Run section below it for the step-by-step execution.